 - ¼ cup extra virgin olive oil

 - 4½ cups all-purpose flour (approximately 24 ounces)

 - In a small bowl mix together the water and yeast and let sit for 10 minutes to activate the yeast.

-- Add yeast mixture to an electric mixing bowl (a standing mixer?), along with olive oil and flour.
+- Add yeast mixture to a standing mixer, along with olive oil and flour.
 Place the salt on top (to avoid killing the yeast).
 Using the dough hook attachment, mix the dough on a low setting for 3 minutes.